The Sidereal Zodiac and its Star Constellations

 Taurus the Bull

 This constellation was one of the earliest constellations in astrology around the world because it measured the starting point in the sky during the Age of Taurus from 4550-2400 B.C. when it rose with the Spring Equinox.
 The first Greek letter alpha is modeled after the shape of the stars in the Bull’s head along with the Hebrew A or Aleph.
-During this period of time, the Bull was worshipped near and far with the disk of the Moon between its horns during this agrarian era.
-The Egyptian worshipped Apis which became Hapi later.
+During this period of time, the Bull was worshiped near and far with the disk of the Moon between its horns during this agrarian era.
+The Egyptian worshiped Apis which became Hapi later.
 The Chinese had Taurus as part of the White Tiger, which later became the Golden Ox and it was the Mithraic Bull.

 The Bull’s left eye is Aldebaran, one of the brightest stars that measure the sky since it is exactly 180 degrees from Antares in Scorpio.
 The Persian considered Aldebaran to be one of the four Royal Stars or Guardians of the Sky.
 It was considered to be very fortunate portending riches and honor.
 Babylonians considered Aldebaran the Leader of the Signs or Furrow of Heaven.